normal-devs/klicker-knight/README.md

 Some devs create a lot of commits and don't want to have to type `--no-verify` all the time.
 They also push up a lot of wip code.
 Additionally, the CI workflow is fast and basically free.

+#### Why are compiled files committed to the repository?

+Ideally the project should lint/typecheck from a clean clone.
+The linting steps can be broken down to make sure that the compilation scripts are valid before they are run, but that hasn't been done yet.

 ### Adding a new Room State

 1. Add a doc for the room in [docs/rooms/](./docs/rooms/)